Limmen/csle/examples/eval/cyborg_scenario_two/README.md

-# POMCP for defender plannign in cyborg
+# Policy Evaluation

+This directory contains example scripts for policy evaluation for Cyborg version 2

 ## Commands